sak007/student-enrollment-system/README.md

 - URL: https://fierce-mesa-20166.herokuapp.com/
 - Admin credentials - admin@ses.com/admin

+[Secondary environment URL: https://quiet-depths-26932.herokuapp.com/ (**NOTE: Data in this environment will be reset daily at 7PM EST. Only the seeded data will be available.**)]

 ## Credentials

 Apart from the admin, the environment contains the following user data seeded to ease the testing process.
 Login using any of the following credentials.
 - **Note: Since users can delete their account, it is not guaranteed that all these accounts will be available at all the time.
-We will reset the data regularly to make sure these accounts are available.**
+We will reset the data regularly in secondary environment to make sure these accounts are available.**

 | S.No | Role | User Email | Password |
 |-|-|-|-|